 Welcome to the National Museum of Toys and Miniatures!
 Here, the fine china is gorgeous.
 Its intricate flower designs catch the eye and its gold accents shimmer in the light.
 This is beautiful dishware that anyone would be proud to own and display.

 And all of these dishes are about an inch tall.

-If you find tiny things cool (who doesn’t?), there’s lots to enjoy at the Toy & Miniature Museum in Kansas City, Missouri.
+If you find tiny things cool (who doesn’t?), there’s lots to enjoy at the National Museum of Toys and Miniatures in Kansas City, Missouri.
 From entire mansions broken into the smallest rooms imaginable to little spools of thread that are only a couple of millimeters high to a teeny re-creation of the Noah’s Ark animals, this place has everything, at 1/12th the usual size.

 This is one of my favorite mini scenes.
 A sewing grandmother, just a few inches tall.
 Look at the complex designs on her rug.
 And that tiny pin cushion!

 The first few rooms you’ll encounter in the museum are full houses broken down into mini rooms.
 Step closer to peer into each room.

 The intricate level of detail and precision in these little rooms is amazing.

 When the residents of the tiny houses want to do some shopping, they can head to the nearby jewelry store for some miniature bling.